Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/RNGs/RNG.rst

 =========

 `Random Number Generator` (RNG) is one of the core utilities needed by Monte Carlo Simulation.
-We provide RNGs that generate uniform distribution and normal distribution.
+RNGs are provided that generate uniform distribution and normal distribution.
 The detailed supported RNGs are listed below.

 ============================== ================================== =================== ==========================
 RNG name                       Distribution generated             DataType supported  Underlying Algorithm